-- 1. Only Chapter Analysis individuals and geographical locations can be required as the answer to any question which asks to "list" ("name," "mention," etc.) the individual(s) and/or geographical location(s) within the limits of the material being studied, a location, a specific action, situation, and/or topic. - 2.
+- 1. Only Chapter Analysis individuals and geographical locations can be required as the answer to any question which asks to "list" ("name," "mention," etc.) the individuals and/or geographical locations within the limits of the material being studied, a location, a specific action, situation, and/or topic. - 2.
 Questions must require only the unique number of answers for individuals and geographical locations within the limits of the material being studied, a location in Scripture, a specific action, situation, and/or topic for Chapter Analysis answers.
 In some cases, individuals and geographical locations are given more than one proper name (e.g., Peter is named as Simon, Cephas, and Peter in John 1:42.
-In this case, if a question required the names of the individuals in John Chapter 1, it would be invalid if it required all three names of Peter instead of just one unique answer for Peter).
+In this case, if a question required the names of the individuals in John chapter 1, it would be invalid if it required all three names of Peter instead of just one unique answer for Peter).
 The uniqueness of the required answers must be provable from the material being studied. - 3.
-Non-Chapter Analysis individuals and geographical locations can be required as the answer to any question related to a specific action, situation, and/or topic. - 4.
-These Chapter Analysis answers may be combined with non-Chapter Analysis answers and required as an answer when they are tied to the same specific action, situation, and/or topic (e.g., "Two-Part Answer.
-On coming to the house, who did the Magi see?"
-"The child and his mother Mary").
+Non-chapter analysis individuals and geographical locations can be required as the answer to any question related to a specific action, situation, and/or topic. - 4.
+These Chapter Analysis answers may be combined with non-chapter analysis answers and required as an answer when they are tied to the same specific action, situation, and/or topic (e.g., "Two Part Answer.
+When they entered the house, whom did the wise men see?"
+Matthew 2:11 "the child with his mother, Mary").